Home

 Who doesn't need a personal trainer to get them on track now and again?
 There are those few, dedicated folks who manage to go to the gym year-round.
 And there are plenty of families who have mastered allowances and kids' money.

 But then there are plenty of us that can use a little help getting or staying track.
 That's where coaches or personal trainers come into the picture.
-Here are some examples of what a coach can do for allowances:
+Here are some examples of what a coach can do for kids' allowances:

 • Design a new plan.
 This can be anything from a brand-new plan when you've never had one or an revamped plan when your tween gets their own clothing budget.